 This is when hope begins to blossom in the hearts of midwesterners.

 We think, “Hey, it’s not so bad here!
 Could it be getting warmer?”

 But most likely it’s not.

-Although, on rare days like this, when it’s above freezing and not the coldest city on earth, we bring out our light jackets, college students wear shorts, heating the house is optional, and people walk their dogs.
+Although, on rare days like this, when it’s above freezing (aka 32° F or 0° C) and not the coldest city in the continental US, we bring out our light jackets, college students wear shorts, heating the house is optional, and people walk their dogs.

 But when summer comes, all the hellish weather we endured was absolutely worth it.

-This is when living up here becomes actually great.
+This is when living up here becomes actually amazing.

-It actually gets warm and the average temperature in the summer months is around 70°.
+It actually gets warm and the average temperature in the summer months is around 75-80° F.

 The midwesterner’s skin finally sheds that rough sandpaper feel from the winter months and it’s back to being moisturized.

 Some of us might even get that sun-kissed skin glow!
 (But quickly fades once September rolls around. *sigh*).